nikhilgavini/espn_nfl_box_score_analyst_llm/README.md

 # ESPN Boxscore Analyst LLM Learning Project
+## What this repo demonstrates:
+This repo demonstrates a full LLM engineering workflow: scraping real-world data, preprocessing, structured prompting, and calling OpenAI models to produce domain-specific insights.

+## What this project does:
 Summarize any ESPN NFL game box score using an LLM acting as a professional sports analyst.

 This project: